Nations agree landmark deal to cut potent greenhouse gases

 - HFCs are powerful greenhouse gases

-(CNN)Representatives from more than 200 member countries of the Montreal Protocol agreed on a deal to reduce emissions of powerful greenhouse gases on Saturday at a summit in Kigali, Rwanda.
+(CNN)Representatives from nearly 200 member countries of the Montreal Protocol agreed on a deal to reduce emissions of powerful greenhouse gases on Saturday at a summit in Kigali, Rwanda.

 The "landmark" deal will reduce the use of hydrofluorocarbons (HFCs), the world's fastest growing greenhouse gases, the United Nations Environment Program said in a statement.

-HFCs are potent greenhouse gases commonly used in refrigeration and air conditioning instead of ozone-depleting substances.
+HFCs are potent greenhouse gases commonly used in refrigeration and air conditioning instead of other, ozone-depleting substances.

 "The amendment to the Montreal Protocol on Substances that Deplete the Ozone Layer endorsed in Kigali today is the single largest contribution the world has made towards keeping the global temperature rise 'well below' 2 degrees Celsius, a target agreed at the Paris climate conference last year," UNEP said in a statement issued Saturday.